Holistic approach to gut health

 |

-Central Function |
+Central function |

-Importance for the Entire Intestine |
+Significance for the entire intestine |

 |

-Small Intestine |
+Small intestine |

-Breakdown and Absorption of Nutrients |
+Breakdown and absorption of nutrients |

-Determines composition and condition of the intestinal contents |
+Determines composition and texture of intestinal contents |

 |